Oleg Minko: Third period (late 1980s–early 1990s)

-Keeping to his individual artistic tradition, from the late 1980s and into the early 1990s he brings new elements and unique formal solutions to his works, creating an original world where his characters exist in the past, present and future simultaneously or – in parallel dimensions.
+A "returning to the origins" started in the late 1980s and lasted into the early 1990s.
+Minko, having developed his mature artistic style, finally felt he could properly express himself, drawing on his world outlook, internal experiences and visual language.
+He brought new elements and unique formal solutions to his works, creating an original world where his characters existed in the past, present and future, either simultaneously or in parallel dimensions.